zmx21/G2GSnake/README.md

 ## Running the Snakemake Pipeline - Method 2
 Only Docker needs to be installed as prerequisite (See [Dependencies](#dependencies)).

-For macOS or Windows, only this method could be used.
-This method could also be used for Linux systems, however a drawback is that the Snakefile cannot be modified to create custom rules or to modify existing rules.
+This method could also be used for Linux systems.
+For macOS, only this method could be used.
+A drawback is that the Snakefile cannot be modified to create custom rules or to modify existing rules.

 Launch G2GSnake pipeline which has been built as a Docker container.
 The number of cores can specified as an argument:
 ```